 11. Lincoln Park Zoo

 This zoo was founded in 1868, making it one of the oldest zoos in North America.
 It’s small but packs a punch with over 200 species of animals, including big cats, polar bears, penguins, and birds of prey.
 It’s an especially family-friendly thing to do in Chicago, with its fun exhibits like the Kovler Seal Pool, the Pritzker Family Children's Zoo, and the Farm-in-the-Zoo exhibit.

 12. The Bean

-A selfie with The Bean in Millenium Park is one of the best souvenirs of your time in Chicago.
+A selfie with The Bean in Millennium Park is one of the best souvenirs of your time in Chicago.
 This iconic sculpture, whose real name is Cloud Gate, is recognized around the world and it’s incredibly Instagram-worthy!
-Millenium Park is open until 11 pm every night.
+Millennium Park is open until 11 pm every night.
 In the warm months, the Jay Pritzker Pavilion in the park hosts free concerts.